MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

    > 1. The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.example.wingtiptoysdata*.
    > 1. The version of Spring Boot may be higher than the version supported by Azure Support.
 After the project is automatically generated, you can manually change the Spring Boot version to the highest version supported by Azure, which you can find in [Spring-Versions-Mapping](https://github.com/Azure/azure-sdk-for-java/wiki/Spring-Versions-Mapping).

-1. When you have specified the options listed above, select **GENERATE**.
+1. When you've specified the options listed above, select **GENERATE**.

 1. When prompted, download the project to a path on your local computer and extract the files.